Ordering the topological order in the fractional quantum Hall effect: From a response theory to a one-form symmetry

-That this is the correct response theory can be seen by taking derivatives with respect to the spatial components $A_i$ to reproduce Eqns.~\eqref{qhresp}, \eqref{Halldefn}, or with respect to the time component $A_0$ to reproduce \eqref{streda}.
+That this is the correct response theory can be seen by taking derivatives with respect to the spatial components $A_i$ to reproduce Eqs.~\eqref{qhresp} and \eqref{Halldefn}, or with respect to the time component $A_0$ to reproduce \eqref{streda}.

 The theory given by \eqref{AdAresp} represents the response of the quantum Hall system to a long-wavelength, low-frequency background gauge field $A$ with small magnitude.
 It should be viewed as the leading term in an expansion in derivatives and in $A$.